Cedar Orthopaedic Surgery Specialty Clinic

 Dr. Delcore’s ambitious efforts to remain at the forefront of outpatient orthopaedic surgery all these years have not gone unrecognized.
 His accomplishments have been highlighted on three occasions in Becker’s ASC Review, a popular publication in the field of outpatient surgery.
 He was recognized in the article “100 ASC Industry Physician Leaders to Know” in June of 2014.
 Additionally, Cedar Orthopaedic Surgery Center was listed in “Alternate Payment: 20 Surgery Centers With Cash Pay Programs” in November 2013, and “5 ASCs Performing Rare Orthopaedic Procedures” in April 2014.

 More recently, Dr. Delcore was once again recognized in Becker’s ASC Review as “156 ASC Industry Physician Leaders to Know” in 2015.
 Additionally, his surgery center has been recognized, in tandem with Cedar Anesthesia Group, LLP, by the company SurveyVitals for being rated among the Top Ten Percent facilities nationwide for patient satisfaction scores in 2016.

 Dr. Delcore’s surgery center has also been featured in two publications in 2017: The Deseret News, a newspaper in the Salt Lake City area, and ASC Focus, a magazine for members of the Ambulatory Surgery Center Association.
 Both articles focused on his transparent and affordable cash prices for surgery.

 Although Dr. Delcore put his personal life “on hold” for several years after establishing his practice and ambulatory surgery center, he has been married to his wonderfully supportive wife Lindsey since August 8, 2008.
 They have two young daughters, Deni (named in honor of his late brother) and Kadi.
-Their family is also made complete with their two Rhodesian Ridgeback dogs.
+Their family is also made complete with their three Rhodesian Ridgeback dogs.